basho/basho_docs/README.md

 The `document` labels what kind of document this is.
 So far I've been using: `tutorial`, `cookbook`, `reference`, `api`, `appendix`.
 These allow alternative look/feel for different kinds of pages.

 Set `toc` to false if you do not want a table-of-contents generated for this page.
-Otherwise, a list of links will be generated for every `h2` tag on the main page.
+Otherwise, a list of links will be generated for every `h2` tag on the main article.

 The `index` flag is just a marker that this page is largely an index page for navigation, and not really a content page.
 It's useful for downgrading it's importance in code generation (see the HTTP/PBC API page).

 The `audience` value is either `beginner`, `intermediate`, or `advanced`.
 We're not doing much with this yet, but it's a good note and reminder on who this document is meant for, for future updates.

 `keywords` is an array of words associated with this page.
 There can be any number of them.
 Then, each keyword links to a page that is an index of all other pages with that matching keyword.
 Eg. Commit-Hooks and Eventual-Consistency pages both have the keyword "concepts", so they both get generated with a link to a page /keywords/concepts, that just lists out and links to these two pages along with others.

+`prev`, `next`, and `up` are indended for multi-page tutorial navigation.
+They corrospond to the previous page, the next page, and moving up to the index (generally, the start of the tutorial).
+They accept an array with two values, the first is the link text, the second is a relative link.

 ### Versioning